 Potential for the Allergic Gardener

-© Karen Netto (Andrews) Top left to bottom right: Strelizia reginae at Wisley close-up and with waterfall; at the Barbican Conservatory; a spent flower and pollinator signage at the University of Bristol Botanic Garden.
+© Karen Andrews.
+Top left to bottom right: Strelitzia reginae at Wisley close-up and with waterfall; at the Barbican Conservatory; a spent flower and pollinator signage at the University of Bristol Botanic Garden.

 Previous Pollinator Blog